 The subitizing puzzles are a simple puzzle matching activity.
-You can make the puzzle pieces self-correcting for beginners, by writing the number on the back of the subitizing puzzle pieces.
+You can make the puzzles self-correcting for beginners by writing the number on the back of the subitizing puzzle pieces.

 You’ll be able to use these activities more than once if you take the extra step to laminate them first!